What halcyon days, the August 2019 bank holiday weekend.

 Fly, little swallow,

 Within 4 days of hanging my solitary bee nest box, a tenant arrived, and over a fortnight a succession of carefully cut and rolled tubes of leaves, each filled with an egg and pollen and nectar to nourish it, have been laid.
-Being precise about the species is tricky, even with the excellent “Field Guide to the Bees of Great Britain and Ireland by Falk and Lewington, but it’s possibly Megachile centuncularis, the Patchwork Leafcutter bee.
+Being precise about the species is tricky, even with the excellent “Field Guide to the Bees of Great Britain and Ireland” by Falk and Lewington, but it’s possibly the Patchwork leaf-cutter bee, Megachile centuncularis.
 Click here for more details and images on the BWARS site.

 The larvae will pupate and hopefully emerge next summer.